Daguhh/ConkyLuaMakerGUIv2/README.md

 # ConkyLuaMakerGUIv2

-A python tkinter GUI to create a Lua conf file for fisadev/conky-draw
+A python GUI to create a Lua conf file for https://github.com/fisadev/conky-draw

 written in python3 using :
   - pygame (pygame.draw)